Oghma-Infinium/Vagabond-Remastered/README.md

 To install Vagabond Remastered, complete the following steps.

  1. Open Wabbajack and click `Browse Modlists`
- 2. Pick the **Skyrim Special Edition** option from the game filter drop-down box (or use the search bar to find the modlist).
+ 2. Tick on the `Non-Featured` check box and pick the **Skyrim Special Edition** option from the game filter drop-down box.
+Alternatively you can simply use the search bar to find the modlist.
  3. Press the download arrow on the Vagabond Remastered UI card and wait for it to download
  4. Set the `Modlist Installation Location` to a folder such as `C:\Vagabond Remastered`.
     > - **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, OneDrive, etc.), or in your Skyrim's Steam folder**